How to integrate Bitbucket MCP with Mastra AI

 Introduction

 This guide walks you through connecting Bitbucket to Mastra AI using the Composio tool router.
-By the end, you'll have a working Bitbucket agent that can create a new branch off main, open a pull request for my feature, comment on the latest open issue, fetch readme file from repository through natural language commands.
+By the end, you'll have a working Bitbucket agent that can create a new branch off main, open a pull request for your feature, comment on the latest open issue through natural language commands.

 This guide will help you understand how to give your Mastra AI agent real control over a Bitbucket account through Composio's Bitbucket MCP server.